exness/mock-xhr-request/README.md

 ```

 ### registerMock
-To prepare mock in application, call this function with all required arguments, which are
+To prepare a mock in the application, call this function with all required arguments, which are
-1) Url path - started with / if set from the site root, or without /, then it will be registered based on passed baseUrl argument
+1) Url path - started with/if set from the site root, or without /, then it will be registered based on the passed baseUrl argument
 2) Http method (get/post/patch/put/delete)
 3) Status code or success(200)/error(424) key word
 4) Mock data represented by JSON object

-Url path as a string value supports several placeholders:
+URL path as a string value supports several placeholders:
-1) Any word - ``:someWord``, where under someWord variable could be sequence of letters with numbers.
+1) Any word - ``:someWord``, where under someWord variable could be a sequence of letters with numbers.
-2) Required search - ``:!search``, used at the end of Url path to signify, that the Url search should be present.
+2) Required search - ``:!search``, used at the end of the URL path to signify, that the Url search should be present.
 3) Non required search - ``:?search`` not required Url search.

-Instead of string URL path you can use RegExp.
+Instead of a string URL path, you can use RegExp.

 ```typescript
 import { registerMock} from '@exness-tech/mock-xhr-request'